 17. Leave Choose Action set for Purchase and Measurement set for Liters.
 We just have to input the quantiy.
 So let’s say we have four 1.75 liter bottles of Smirnoff.
 That’s 7 liters (4 x 1.75).
-So enter 7 and tap Save.
+So enter 7 and tap Done.

 18. Repeat this process for your other ingredients.

 Chapter 3.
 Completing Your Menu

 Section 1.
 Setting Up Your Shots

 Before you set up your cocktails, first define which of your inventoried spirits are available as shots.
 For example, we have four spirits in our inventory: vodka, tequila, gin, and triple sec.
 We offer vodka, tequila, and gin as shots (neat, straight up, on the rocks, etc.).
 However, triple sec we only stock as a mixer.

 1. From your Menu section, tap Menu Categories.

 3. Create a Vodka category.
 Remember to set the Sales Category as Alcohol and the Course as Drinks.
 Ensure the taxes are set correctly (particularly if you have a special alcohol tax) and give it an icon and menu color.
 Tap Done when done.

 4. Create additional categories for your spirits.
 For example, if you offer different kinds of whiskey/scotch, create a Whiskey category.
 However, in this example, although we offer several different vodkas, we only offer one kind of tequila and one kind of gin.
 So we’ll just create a single category for these called Other Spirits.